 With India’s economic growth, the purchasing power of buyers has shoot-up in the last few years.
 The availability of loans and easy finance schemes further simplify the car purchasing process.
 Therefore, most of the buyers go for premium vehicles especially the big 7-seater SUVs.
 Cars like Toyota Fortuner, Innova Crysta, Ford Endeavour and Mahindra XUV500 are already enjoying a great chunk of sales in the market.
 Here’s a range of new big SUVs that hit our shores in coming years and we have listed top 5 of them for you.

-Tata Harrier 7-Seater SUV (codenamed Tata H7X) is surely one of the big upcoming SUVs in India.
-While its official launch details are yet to be announced, it is reported to go on sale sometime next year.
-The Harrier’s bigger version will be placed against the Mahindra XUV500 and the Honda CR-V. Compared to the 5-seater model, the Tata Harrier 7-Seater will be longer, more spacious and powerful.
+Tata Buzzard (Harrier 7-seater version) is surely one of the big upcoming SUVs in India.
+While its official launch details are yet to be announced, it is reported to go on sale early next year.
+The SUV had its world premiere at this year’s Geneva Motor Show.
+In India, the Buzzard will have a different official name and positioned against cars like Mahindra XUV500 and the Honda CR-V. Compared to the Harrier 5-seater, the Tata Buzzard 7-Seater will be longer, more spacious and powerful.

 Most of its design features and components will be carried over from the Harrier 5-seater.
 Though, it is likely receive minor styling changes and new features.
-The SUV will share its powertrain with the Harrier 5-seater – i.e. Kryotec 2.0L, four-cylinder diesel.
+Dimensionally, it will be 63mm longer, 72mm wider and 80mm taller than the Harrier.
+The 7-seater SUV will share its powertrain with the Harrier – i.e. Kryotec 2.0L, four-cylinder diesel.
 Though, it will be tuned for generating power worth 170bhp with 350Nm of torque instead of 140bhp and 320Nm.